 If your existing Zoom account is tied to your TU email, follow these steps to join TU’s account for the first time:

 Personal or paid accounts might receive additional emails and may experience a short delay in joining TU’s environment.
-Customized settings and special additional features, like Zoom Video conferencing for telehealth, could be lost when joining TU's account, so consider contacting the OTS Faculty/Staff Help Center for guidance.
+Customized settings and special additional features, like Zoom Video conferencing for telehealth, could be lost when joining TU's account, so contact the OTS Faculty/Staff Help Center for guidance.

 Promote your meeting securely, especially on social media.
 Turn off “Embed passcode in invite link for one-click join” and use pre-registration so you can send an email with a link and passcode to those who register.
 Require a passcode and set Personal Meeting ID (PMI) to “All meeting.”